azizaykut/instagramclone/README.md

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `https://github.com/azizaykut/instagramclone/blob/main/LICENSE` for more information.

 ## Contact